 Because biofuels can be produced from renewable resources, they bring less pollution to the planet.
 However, this is not the only reason to encourage the use of biofuels.
 They emit less carbon dioxide and other emissions when burned than standard diesel.
 Its use also leads to a significant reduction of particulate matter emissions, the term used to explain solid particles and liquid droplets in the air.

-Although the creation of biofuels produces carbon dioxide as a byproduct, it is often used to grow the plants that are converted into fuel.
+Although the creation of biofuels produces carbon dioxide as a byproduct, it is often used to grow plants that are converted into fuel.
 This makes it something close to a self-sustaining system.
-In addition, biofuels are biodegradable, which reduces the risk of contamination of and underground water during transportation, storage, or use.
+In addition, biofuels are biodegradable, which reduces the risk of contamination of underground water during transportation, storage, or use.

-Perhaps the simplest drawback of biofuels is that it is not petroleum-based fuel so that they will work differently in engines developed for petroleum-based fuel.
+Perhaps the simplest drawback of biofuels is that it is not petroleum-based fuel so they will work differently in engines developed for petroleum-based fuel.
 For example, the density of corn-based ethanol is higher than gasoline; fuel injectors must be larger in an ethanol-only engine to suit the fuel flow of a comparable gasoline engine.

 Also, alcohol fuels (including ethanol) may corrode or damage some of the metal and rubber fittings utilized in gasoline-based engines.
 Converting from one fuel to the other, in some cases, needs a set of new injectors, gaskets, and fuel lines.
-When the engine is running, the differences in combustion features between gasoline and ethanol means that the ethanol-converted engine needs to adjust its ignition timing to work correctly.
+When the engine is running, the differences in combustion features between gasoline and ethanol mean that the ethanol-converted engine needs to adjust its ignition timing to work correctly.

 Biodiesel is not much better.
-Because of the higher gel point of many biodiesel producing oils than petroleum, it is difficult, if not impossible, to start a biodiesel engine in cold weather.
+Because of the higher gel point of many biodiesel-producing oils than petroleum, it is difficult, if not impossible, to start a biodiesel engine in cold weather.
 The problem is worse for pure vegetable oil as a fuel in so-called grease cars.

 Drivers of vehicles who use these fuels usually have to install heating units to protect the fuel tank and lines free from gelled fuel or dual-fuel mechanisms flushing the engine with petroleum diesel during start-up and shut-down.
-A number of manufacturers sell biodiesel and grease car conversion components, and some others find methods to overcome the gelling problem.
+Several manufacturers sell biodiesel and grease car conversion components, and some others find methods to overcome the gelling problem.
 But the conversions impose additional time and money on the biofuel users.

 Problems with Genetic Engineering of Biofuel Crops

 Farmers of corn, cotton, and soybeans, all possible sources of biofuel, are increasingly planting genetically modified types of those plants.
-This is not the selective breeding they have followed for years; genetically modified crops are developed in the laboratory to tolerate herbicides better, fight off pests, and higher yields.
+This is not the selective breeding they have followed for years; genetically modified crops are developed in the laboratory to tolerate herbicides better, fight off pests, and have higher yields.

 In theory, this seems to be a great way to keep up with the demand for biofuel crops.
-After all, a better harvest will lower prices and ensure there is enough corn or soybeans on hand to feed and provide the fuel to the world.
+After all, a better harvest will lower prices and ensure there is enough corn or soybeans on hand to feed and provide fuel to the world.

 But genetically modified crops have accidentally created unwanted and sometimes threatening traits like what happened during primary tests of a modified strain of corn.
 Researchers found that the crop engineered to fight off a moth known as prey on corn created pollen that could kill larvae of the monarch butterfly.